Stay up to date

-National Institute of Standards and Technology (NIST) cyber security framework published by the US which is now translated and used worldwide by many of the countries including Japan, Italy, etc. NIST provides a set of guidelines for small and midsize businesses to large enterprises in order to enhance the protection, mitigate cyber attack surface and improve the risk management capabilities.
+National Institute of Standards and Technology (NIST) cyber security framework published by the US which is now translated and used worldwide by many of countries including Japan, Italy, etc. NIST provides guidelines for small and midsize businesses to large enterprises to enhance the protection, mitigate cyber attack surface and improve the risk management capabilities.

-It has divided the cyber function into five categories i.e., Identify, Protect, Detect, Respond and Recover.
-All of the activities once done appropriately strengthen the enterprise’s security structure.
+It has divided the cyber function into five categories, i.e., Identity, Protect, Detect, Respond and Recover.
+Once done appropriately, all activities strengthen the enterprise’s security structure.
 Many businesses now follow the NIST framework during risk assessment exercises as part of their risk management programme.